floored1585/pixel/README.md

   * `bower install`
   * `mkdir tmp`
 * Finish the deployment
-  * Modify `/var/www/pixel/shared/config/config.yaml` to enable the database connection (`user` and `pass` MUST be uncommented unless this is only a poller, in which case `api_only: true` needs to be uncommented).
+  * Modify `/var/www/pixel/shared/config/config.yaml` if necessary (database connectivity and application URL)
   * Restart Apache/Passenger with `service apache2 restart`.
 This may not be necessary.
   * Force Pixel to initialize: `curl -s -D - http://127.0.0.1:80/v2/wakeup -o /dev/null`
   * Modify the `global_config` database table as appropriate *after* Pixel has started.